-Sedum ‘Autumn Joy’ – Grayish-green leaves, large pink flowers turn bronze in fall.
+Sedum ‘Autumn Joy’ – Grayish-green leaves and large, pink flowers that turn bronze in fall.

-Delosperma cooperi ‘Trailing Ice Plant’ – Spreading ground cover with reddish-purple flowers.
+Delosperma cooperi ‘Trailing Ice Plant’ – A spreading groundcover with reddish-purple flowers.

 Sedum reflexum ‘Angelina’ (Angelina stonecrop) – Groundcover with lime green foliage.

-Sedum ‘Touchdown Flame’ – Lime green and burgundy-red foliage, creamy yellow flowers.
+Sedum ‘Touchdown Flame’ – Lime green and burgundy-red foliage and creamy yellow flowers.

-Delosperma Mesa Verde (Ice Plant) – Grayish-green foliage, pinkish-salmon blooms.
+Delosperma Mesa Verde (Ice Plant) – Grayish green foliage and pinkish salmon blooms.

-Sedum ‘Vera Jameson’ – Reddish-purple leaves, pinkish blooms.
+Sedum ‘Vera Jameson’ – Reddish purple leaves and pinkish blooms.

-Sedum spectabile ‘Meteor’ – Bluish-green foliage, large pink blooms.
+Sedum spectabile ‘Meteor’ – Bluish green foliage and large pink blooms.

-Sedum ‘Purple Emperor’ – Deep purple foliage, long-lasting purple-pink flowers.
+Sedum ‘Purple Emperor’ – Deep purple foliage and long-lasting, purple-pink flowers.

 Opuntia ‘Compressa’ (Eastern Prickly Pear) – large, succulent, paddle-like pads with showy, bright yellow blooms.

-Sedum ‘Frosty Morn’ (Stonecrop -Variegated Autumn) – Silvery grey leaves, white to pale pink flowers.
+Sedum ‘Frosty Morn’ (Stonecrop -Variegated Autumn) – Silvery gray leaves, white to pale pink flowers.